telefonicaid/fiware-glancesync/scripts/support/create_ge_images/README.rst

 *<imagename>_rc* (*rc* means *release candidate*)

 The last phase is to check the image.
-A server is instantiated, using again the keypair of the user and assigning the floating IP.
+A server is instantiated, using again the generated keypair and assigning the floating IP.
 This time, however, the security group *allopen* is used and the name of the VM is the same than the image but with the *test-* prefix.
+A ssh-agent is started to insert the generated public key.
 Then the test script is invoked.
-If it complete without errors, the VM is deleted and the UUID of the image is printed.
+If it complete without errors, the VM is deleted, the ssh-agent is killed and the UUID of the image is printed.
 The image is ready for publication.

 Be aware that if the create script fails, the virtual machine wont be deleted;